 - Google Chrome browser (latest version) - You will not be able to view the learning content and assessments properly whilst using other browsers.

-- Microsoft Word - If you do not already have Microsoft Word, you will be able to download a free copy from Ulster University.
+- Microsoft Word (If you do not have Microsoft Word, you will be able to download it free of charge through Sheffield Hallam University)

 - Laptop or PC - Although the course learning material can be viewed on an iPad or tablet, you will need access to a laptop or PC to complete the assessments.

-In the meantime, we do offer the other courses for non-therapists.
+In the meantime, we do offer other courses for non-therapists.